InfinityFlowPrinting/InfinityFlow-S1/S1-CAD/S1-Sides/README.md

-# S1 Rollers
+# S1 Sides

-The `S1-Rollers` folder contains STL files for printing rollers compatible with 1kg, 3kg, and 5kg filament spools.
+The `S1-Sides` folder contains STL files for printing Sides compatible with 1kg, 3kg, and 5kg filament spools.
 Follow the instructions below to print and assemble your rollers.

 ## Printing